+3.2 Ebro Observatory (EBR)

-Ebro Observatory (EBR).
-Ebro Observatory was founded in 1904 by the Society of Jesus, with the aim of studying the 163 164 Sun-Earth relations.
+Ebro Observatory was founded in 1904 by the Society of Jesus with the aim of studying the Sun-Earth relations.
 It was located in the town of Roquetes (Tarragona) (Batlló, 2005).
-The Ebro observatory began to 165 record periodic measurements of the geomagnetic field in 1905, although the publication of regular results started in 1910 166 (Observatorio del Ebro, 1910).
-As noted by Azpiazu and Gil (1919), Ebro Observatory had an excellent location, away from 167 possible disturbances originated by electric currents, iron masses and geological formations.
-This observatory had two 168 pavilions specifically built to carry out geomagnetic measurements.
-The first one was dedicated to take absolute 169 measurements with a Dover unifilar magnetometer, a Schulze dip inductor and a Plath galvanometer.
-The second pavilion 170 was properly buried and isolated, and it was dedicated to the study of geomagnetic variations.
-It was equipped with Mascart 171 variometers for the photographic record of magnetic elements.
+The Ebro observatory began to record periodic measurements of the geomagnetic field in 1905, although the publication of regular results started in 1910 (Observatorio del Ebro, 1910).
+As noted by Azpiazu and Gil (1919), Ebro Observatory had an excellent location, away from possible disturbances originating from electric currents, iron masses and geological formations.
+This observatory had two pavilions specifically built to carry out geomagnetic measurements.
+The first one was dedicated to taking absolute measurements with a Dover unifilar magnetometer, a Schulze dip inductor and a Plath galvanometer.
+The second pavilion was properly buried and isolated, and it was dedicated to the study of geomagnetic variations.
+It was equipped with Mascart variometers for the photographic recording of magnetic elements.

-Ebro Observatory published annual bulletins between 1910 and 1937, when the Spanish Civil war stopped its activity.
+Ebro Observatory published annual bulletins between 1910 and 1937, when the Spanish Civil stopped its activity.
 After a break of 6 years, it started to work again in 1943, but annual bulletins were not published until 1995.
-Since 2002, Ebro Observatory is a member of INTERMAGNET with the IAGA code EBR.
-Due to electromagnetic interferences produced in the records because of the city growth, the variometric station was translated in 2001 to Horta de Sant Joan, 20 km away from the observatory.
-Since 2012, the measurements are referred to a new main pillar built at Horta de Sant Joan (Observatorio del Ebro, 2013).
+Since 2002, Ebro Observatory has been a member of INTERMAGNET with the IAGA code EBR.
+Due to electromagnetic interferences produced in the records because of the city growth, the variometric station was transferred in 2001 to Horta de Sant Joan, 20 km away from the observatory.
+Since 2012, the measurements have been conducted with reference to a new main pillar built at Horta de Sant Joan (Observatorio del Ebro, 2013).